 The present value of pension obligations depends on various factors that are determined on an actuarial basis using a number of assumptions, including the discount rate.
 Changes in the assumptions rate have an effect on the carrying amount of pension obligation.
-The discount rate used is the market rate of high-quality corporate bonds or the interest rate of treasury notes for the currency in which the benefits will be realised.
+The discount rate used is the market rate of high-quality corporate bonds or the interest rate of treasury potes for the is the market rate of high-quality corporate bonds or the interest rate of treasury notes for the currency in which the benefits will be realised.
 The maturity of the instruments used to determine the reference rate used corresponds substantially to the maturity of the related pension obligation.
 Other assumptions are based on actuarial statistics and prevailing market conditions.